javaJake/ffxivcombat/README.md

    or potion affects.
 3. Use the `BuffedStatsCharacterBuilder` to create a new `PlayableCharacter` given the `StatMultiplier` and `StatAdjustment` buffs.
-4. Create the correct math module from the `org.github.javajake.ffxivcombat.endwalker.math` package and provide the "buffed" character along with any additional buffs or parameters the math class requires.
+4. Create the desired math class from the `org.github.javajake.ffxivcombat.endwalker.math` package and provide the "buffed" character along with any additional buffs or parameters the math class requires.